hms-dbmi-cellenics/inframock/README.md

 ## Migrating SQL data

 Knex is the Node.js package used to apply SQL migrations.
-The `knex` command configuration is done in the `api` repo.
-There are `make` commands available in `inframock` which references these `knex` commands.
-However, it assumes that the `api` folder is in the same level (i.e. contained in the same folder) as the `inframock` folder, so make sure that this is the case for your installation before continuing.
+The `knex` command uses the migration files located in the local `api` folder.
+There are `make` commands available in `inframock` which references these references via the `knex` configuration located in the `iac` folder.
+These commands assume that the `iac` and `api` folders are located in the same folder as the `inframock` folder.
+Therefore, make sure that this is the case for your installation before continuing.

 Before running the database migrations, make sure that :
 1. Knex is installed in the global context.
 To install knex, you can run `npm install knex -g`.
+2. `iac` and `api` folders are located in the same folder as the `inframock` folder
-2. `inframock` is runnning.
+3. `inframock` is runnning

 To apply the latest migrations in your local SQL instance:

+1. Open a new terminal
-1. From a separate terminal, `cd` into `inframock`
+1. `cd` into `inframock`
 2. Run `make migrate`

 If you would like to rollback (delete all data) and recreate your tables:

+1. Open a new terminal
-1. From a separate terminal, `cd` into `inframock`
+2. `cd` into `inframock`
-2. Run `make migrate-down`
+3. Run `make migrate-down`
-3. Run `make migrate`
+4. Run `make migrate`

 ## FAQ